jonatasnetto/Compliance/README.txt

-Complaince website
+Compliance website

-Complaince is a PHP dynamic webpage created to present the company services and user/service management.
+Compliance is a PHP dynamic webpage created to present the company services and user/service management.
 It was created as the final project from my Web-Programming course.

 Goals:
     Easy access to detailed information about the services deliveried by the company